Coronavirus (COVID-19) Updates

 - Johnston Community College has created a web page and will post any relevant Corona Virus updates here

-- Johnston County Public Schools posted an update regarding field trips and interscholastic athletics with detailed information on their Facebook page; they have also posted a plan on their website
+- Johnston County Public Schools posted an update regarding field trips and interscholastic athletics with detailed information on their Facebook page

 - We will continue to work with the Johnston County Public Health Department, Johnston County Emergency Management, and others to continue to keep you updated on developments